 ONA Local events help you connect with people and resources to support innovation in journalism and technology.
 From parties to panels to trainings, you’ll find the latest journalism and technology events hosted by ONA Local organizers, as well as related community events.
-To host an ONA Local event or request your event be posted, contact Jeanne Brooks at email@example.com.
+To host an ONA Local event or request your event be posted, contact Jennifer Mizgata at firstname.lastname@example.org.

-Follow @ONANYC and use this hashtag: #ONANYC when tweeting about our events.
-We encourage you to take photos and videos and share them here on Meetup!
-Please visit http://journalists.org to find out more about the Online News Association, become a member, and attend our fall conference in Atlanta!
+Planning to attend?
+Follow @ONANYC for more details and use the hashtag #ONANYC when tweeting about our events.
+We encourage you to take photos and videos and share them here on MeetUp!

 Feel that chill in the air?
 It certainly can’t be winter in Austin, so it must be time for our annual Austin Web Bash (#awbash).
 Join us Tuesday, December 10, for Austin’s biggest year-end gathering of web folks.
 Last year we had more than 800 attendees!
 This year, we have a bigger space and expect an even bigger turnout.
 Hang out with members of dozens of tech and web meetups from around town.
 Catch up with old friends, and make some new ones.

 Admission: Donate online or in person.
 Suggested donation is $5.
 100% of proceeds go to the Caporal Assistance Network, a nonprofit focusing on fertility preservation for young adults in Central Texas who have been diagnosed with cancer.